-Un-soaked, un-germinated grains present a real problem for human beings and are detrimental to good health.
-This is because the husk of a grain seed contains digestive enzyme inhibitors and phytic acid* which bind to proteins and key minerals in our digestive tract.
-Once bound, proper absorption of vital nutrients found in grains – especially calcium, copper, iron, and zinc – is blocked and unable to be assimilated.
+Un-soaked, un-germinated grains, beans, nuts, and seeds present a real problem.
+This is because the enzyme inhibitors and phytic acid* bind to proteins and key minerals in our digestive tract.
+Once bound, proper absorption of vital nutrients found – esp. calcium, copper, iron, and zinc – is blocked and unable to be assimilated.

-Consumed on a regular basis, un-soaked and un-germinated grain can irritate the digestive tract - potentially leading to a variety of health conditions, including leaky gut, IBS and food intolerances.
+Consumed on a regular basis, un-soaked and un-germinated grains, beans, nuts, and seeds irritate the digestive tract and can lead to a variety of health issues like leaky gut, IBS and food intolerances.
+If you have weak digestion and/or are on The Body Ecology Diet or GAPS to heal this, then start soaking!

-Enzyme inhibitors and toxic substances found in grains can be minimized, or eliminated, in as little 8-24 hours.
-We can achieve this by soaking grain in warm water with an acid (yogurt, whey, lemon juice).
+Enzyme inhibitors and toxic substances can be minimized, or eliminated, in as little 8-24 hrs.
+Do this by soaking them in warm water with an acid (yogurt, whey, lemon juice).
 This simple step mimics Nature’s germination process, fooling the seed to sprout and activate its enzymes.
+See below for how.

-Properly prepared grains are living, enzyme-rich foods that are naturally low in calories with significantly higher amounts of bio-available calcium, iron and zinc than un-soaked grains.
-For example, vitamin A content doubles; various B group vitamins are 5 – 10 times higher; and vitamin C increases!
-How’s that for nutrient-dense food?
+Once you soak these foods, they’re full of good enzymes that can increase the availability of vitamins to our body and allow nutrients to be absorbed.
+They are now living, enzyme-rich foods with significantly higher amounts of bio-available calcium, iron and zinc.
+For ex. vitamin A content doubles; B vitamins are 5 – 10x higher; and vitamin C increases!

-Our modern way of preparing grains often overlook this crucial soaking and germinating step.
+Our modern way of preparing these foods often overlook this crucial soaking and germinating step.
 Yet traditional civilizations have practiced it for thousands of years in various forms.
-Taking the necessary steps to minimize and eliminate grain’s harmful inhibitors and toxic substances, you can return this art of food preparation to your own kitchen!
+Taking the necessary steps to minimize and eliminate the harmful inhibitors and toxic substances is good.